 Attention Rail Trail users, the adjoining railroad tracks are now active.
 The Northern Central Railway (previously known as Steam into History) excursion train is using the railroad tracks along the Rail Trail.
 (From New Freedom to Hanover Junction Train Station).
 Expect to see a train at any time while enjoying a trip on the trail.
 Where the trail crosses the railroad tracks, check both directions before proceeding.
 For those interested in the Northern Central Railway, click here for the train schedule http://www.northerncentralrailway.com.

-Heritage Rail Trail County Park extends more than twenty-one miles, this park winds through scenic areas of southern York County.
+Heritage Rail Trail County Park extends more than twenty-one miles, winding through scenic areas of southern York County.

-The park is operated by the York County Department of Parks and Recreation.
+The Heritage Rail Trail is operated and maintained by the York County Department of Parks and Recreation.
 It is open year round, 8:00 AM until dusk.

 Features of the Trail

-Other historic features of the trail include Howard Tunnel, four Railroad Bridges, New Freedom Train Station, & Hanover Junction Train Station, as listed on the National Register of Historic Places.
+Other historic features of the trail include Howard Tunnel, four railroad bridges, New Freedom Train Station, and Hanover Junction Train Station.
+Each is listed on the National Register of Historic Places.

 History of the Rail

-The 19th century saw the growth of the Northern Central Railroad, a vital link between Washington, D.C., Harrisburg, PA, upstate New York and Lake Ontario.
-Its passage through York County brought prosperity to the area’s farmers, merchants and manufacturers, and spurred the growth of communities like New Freedom, Glen Rock, Seven Valleys, Hanover Junction and the aptly-named town of Railroad.
+The 19th century saw the growth of the Northern Central Railroad, a vital link between Washington, D.C.; Harrisburg, PA; upstate New York; and Lake Ontario.
+The railway’s passage through York County brought prosperity to the area’s farmers, merchants and manufacturers, and spurred the growth of communities like New Freedom, Glen Rock, Seven Valleys, Hanover Junction, and the aptly-named town of Railroad.

 The railroad was also a prime target for the Confederate Army prior to the Battle of Gettysburg.
-Rebel troops cut telegraph wires and destroyed bridges in their efforts to isolate Washington D.C. from the rest of the Union.
-After the destructive Battle, President Lincoln traveled via these rails to Gettysburg at deliver the Gettysburg Address and stopped at Hanover Junction.
+Rebel troops cut telegraph wires and destroyed bridges in their efforts to isolate Washington, D.C. from the rest of the Union.
+After the destructive Battle, President Lincoln traveled via these rails to Gettysburg, PA, to deliver the Gettysburg Address, stopping at Hanover Junction Train Station.